niamhmimnagh/Event-Attribution/README.md

 The process typically involves comparing observed events to simulations of a counterfactual world — a world without human-induced climate change.
 By contrasting the occurrence of extreme events in the real world with those in a simulated baseline, we can estimate the likelihood and magnitude of the event being influenced by human activities.

-In this notebook, we focus on the use of various climate variables to explore the factors influencing drought in India.
+In this report, we focus on the use of various climate variables to explore the factors influencing drought in India.
 A major drought occurred in India in 2002, with a rainfall deficit of 21.5% (Bhat, 2006).
 The variables utilised in this analysis include:

 -   SPEI (Standardised Precipitation Evapotranspiration Index): This index measures the degree of drought or wetness in a region by comparing the balance between precipitation and evapotranspiration.
 A positive value indicates wet conditions, while a negative value indicates drought.